 How Is This Done?

-1. Involve the entire mobile software development team in the product development process, from brainstorming to development and product launching.
+- Involve the entire mobile software development team in the product development process, from brainstorming to development and product launching.

-2. Establish a regular communication process.
+- Establish a regular communication process.
 For example, consider scheduling weekly, semi-weekly, or monthly video conferences if you all work remotely in different locations.
 This is a suitable venue for sharing thoughts, exchanging ideas, and keeping everyone up to date with the business goals.
 You can also choose to schedule a monthly face-to-face meeting (if possible).
-Regularly chatting or communicating with each other will help ensure that your connection remains strong.
+Chatting or communicating with each other regularly will help ensure that your connection remains strong.
 Don’t forget to ask for suggestions from all development team members.
 You have to make sure that the communication tool or mobile app you will be using is convenient for everyone.

-3. Instead of using video conferencing apps such as Zoom or Google Meet, you can use project management software such as Slack, Teamwork, or Asana.
+- Instead of using video conferencing apps such as Zoom or Google Meet, you can use project management software such as Slack, Teamwork, or Asana.
 These tools will allow you to communicate with all members of your team and manage the team’s day-to-day performance.
 Likewise, these tools make collaboration more manageable and help people understand their roles and responsibilities better.

 3. Know How and When To Delegate